microsoft/Windows-iotcore-samples/Samples/EdgeModules/README.multimodule.md

 | Pear | Yellow |
 | Pen | Green |

 The pin number to color mappings are configurable from the GPIO [Module Twin Desired Properties](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-module-twins).
-Thus, the same module application can be used for different boards.
+Thus, the same module application can be used for different boards with different pin header layouts.

 ## Installation